Cabo de Gata-Níjar Natural Park: Los Albaricoques

-Movie buffs may recognise Los Albaricoques as being the pueblo of Agua Caliente in the seminal films of Sergio Leone.
+Los Albaricoques is the pueblo of Agua Caliente in the seminal films of Sergio Leone.
 The final shootout in the spaghetti Western film For a Few Dollars More took place in the centre of Los Albaricoques.
-The economy of Los Albaricoques relies heavily on the agriculture that surrounds the village; arguably, some of the best tomatoes from Spain are grown in this area, notably the 'Raff'.
 There is only one shop and two bars in Los Albaricoques.
-One of these bars, Hostal Alba, is a mecca for film buffs and a tribute to the village's cinematic history.
 Not far from the pueblo of Los Albaricoques is the infamous Cortijo del Fraile, the backdrop for Federico Garcia Lorca's seminal play, Bodas de Sangre (Blood Wedding), which features a crime of passion that took place close by.

 Níjar

 Níjar is located inland and on the northern edge of the natural park.
 Níjar hosts processions on Semana Santa (Holy Week).
 In the bigger towns and cities around Spain, these processions are quite lavish including at times some very intricate animatronics but in smaller towns, such as in Níjar, they are much more "earthy" affairs.

 Rodalquilar

-The pueblo of Rodalquilar sits in the middle of the Parque Natural de Cabo de Gata and is a haven for the local artistic community.
-There are several galleries showing off painting, photography, pottery, and ceramics.
-Rodalaquilar is a sleepy town with some nice places to eat and stunning beaches and could not be more different from its past, for it is known in the province of Almería for ancient mines of gold.
-A trip to the natural park is not complete without a visit to the goldmines and abandoned miner villages.
-One of the more popular "must see" beaches near Rodalquilar is Playa el Playazo.
+The pueblo of Rodalquilar sits in the middle of the Parque Natural de Cabo de Gata.
+There are several art galleries featuring painting, photography, pottery, and ceramics.
+Rodalaquilar is known in the province of Almería for ancient gold mines.
+One of the more popular beaches near Rodalquilar is Playa el Playazo.
 This beach is 400 meters long and 30 meters wide, and its sand is golden and fine.

-In common with many of the beaches in the middle and toward the western end of the natural park, the sea offers a good visibility for snorkelling or diving..
-El Playazo is encircled by a mountain as well as by the Saint Ramon's Castle.
+In common with many of the beaches in the middle and toward the western end of the natural park, the sea offers good visibility for snorkeling or diving..
+El Playazo is encircled by a mountain and Saint Ramon's Castle.
 This Castle was built in the 18th century so that the coast of Almería could defend itself from sea attacks.